avaines/avaines.github.io/content/posts/2017-10-12-Template-module-Connect-AD.md

 ---
-author: "Aiden Vaines"
+author: Aiden Vaines
+title: >-
-title: "PowerShell Framework Module: Connect-AD"
+  PowerShell Framework Module: Connect-AD
 date: 2017-05-28
-description: "A Active Directory connection module for my PowerShell Framework"
 # featured_image: /blog/2017-10-12-Template-module-Connect-AD/featured.jpeg
 categories:
-  - "Powershell"
+  - Powershell
 ---
 One of the most common things I use Powershell for requires the ActiveDirectory module.
 In its self, this isn't an issue, I know I have it installed and that it will import automatically.
 The problem comes when sending or transferring the script to someone else.